-See Ignitability of Coating Materials, page 137.
+See Ignitability of Coating Materials, page 136.

 When an electrostatic gun is connected to a voltage isolation system, all of the fluid in the spray gun, fluid hose, and isolated fluid supply is charged to high voltage, which means that the system has more electrical energy than a solvent-based system.
-Therefore, only non-flammable fluids (as defined above and in Models, page 5) can be sprayed with the system or be used to clean, flush, or purge the system.
+Therefore, only non-flammable fluids (as defined under Models, page 5) can be sprayed with the system or be used to clean, flush, or purge the system.